Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

 **“Tangle DAO LLC”** means the legal entity formed in The Republic of the Marshall Islands, which offers liability protection to the Tangle Community Treasury grant committee and community.
 The initial formation of the LLC entity is focused on managing the Tangle Community Treasury grant committee.
 However, it is not limited to and can act as an entity to manage community asset purpose-bound allocations.

-## 4. Specification
+## 3.0 Specification

 ### _Mission of the Tangle Community Treasury Committee:_

 _A community-led committee-based grant program to support the Shimmer and IOTA network while empowering the ecosystems_

-### 4.1 The Committee
+### 3.1 The Committee

-**The committee will be set up with five members**.
+The committee will be set up with five members.

-One of them is the **Program Lead**, which, besides reviewing funding requests, takes care of all administrative tasks and reporting and coordinates the committee members’ work.
+#### 3.1.1 One of them is the *Program Lead*, which, besides reviewing funding requests, takes care of all administrative tasks and reporting and coordinates the committee members’ work.

 - The Lead also promotes the program, identifies directions for funding, and has a thought leadership role in guaranteeing the program’s success.
 - The Lead is directly involved in grant reviews and decides which team of reviewers should work on a proposal.
 - Further, an important part is ongoing coordination with the second ecosystem funding program run by the Tangle Ecosystem Association and the Shimmer Growth Committee to ensure effective alignment in the goals and directions of the community grants program.
-- The Lead organizes the regular public meetings of the Grant Committee and takes care of reporting for financial transparency and fund usage.
+- The Lead will organize weekly treasury working meetings with the co-lead and reviewers.
+- The Lead will ensure all financial and asset accounting is completed in a timely and fully transparent maner.
+All fund or asset usage by the Tangle DAO LLC and Tangle Community Treasury must always be shown publicly.
+- The Lead will complete quarterly transparent reports and publish them to the community.
 - The Lead will act as the first public contact for anyone that wants to approach the committee besides funding requests.
 - The Program Lead will be contracted by Marshal Island DAO LLC (to be set up), which acts as the legal body of the program and offers limited liability and the needed legal structure to ensure a safe operation.
 - To establish this contract, the Program Lead shall have a legal entity (company, LLC, GmbH, etc.) set up in its home jurisdiction that will engage in agreements and manage the Tangle DAO LLC consultant in the Marshall Islands that registers and maintains the LLC.